pcherna/pegasus-example-apps-v2/README.md

 ## Tech Notes -- AlpineJS

 AlpineJS lets you easily achieve lightweight client side behaviors.
-You can do a lot with AlpineJS, with or withou HTMX.
+You can do a lot with AlpineJS, with or without HTMX.
 The form template `inputthing_form.html` shows two different uses:

 * How to use one field (our checkbox called **extra**) to show or hide other fields
 * How to do as-you-type validation (of an email address)